-I am a Turkish who was born and raised in Izmir, in Western Turkey.
+I am a Turkish who was born and raised in Izmir, Western Turkey.
 Until I went to London for a postgraduate law degree, I had never thought of my race and whiteness as defined in the UK and US.

 You can be from any different ethnic background in Turkey, but you are a Turk if you speak Turkish and define yourself as a Turk.

 According to my personal experience, Turkish people’s language accent is more important than their skin color or ethnic background in Turkey.

-For this reason, the race question very commonly asked in the UK confused me because the race definition based on origins, ethnic background, and skin color was new to me.
+For this reason, the race question, which was very commonly asked in the UK, confused me because the race definition based on origins, ethnic background, and skin color was new to me.

-I searched everywhere for these definitions to learn who is considered white in the UK and US, and now I believe I can shed some light on the issue.
-I
+I searched everywhere for race definitions to learn who is considered white in the UK and US, and now I believe I can shed some light on the issue.

 In this blog, you can find official census definitions of Turkish people as defined by the US, UK, Canadian, Australian, and New Zealand Governments.